Okumu-Noah/WGS-Bacteria/Illumina.md

 ```

 #Genome reference assembly
-a) Load our reference genome from NCBI, take fasta and gff files

-On a web browser, open the link NCBI.

-Type 'Pseudomonas aeruginosa' on the search box and select 'Genome' database.
+#a) Load our reference genome from NCBI, take fasta and gff files On a web browser, open the link NCBI.
+Type 'Escherichia coli' or the following "GCA_000285655.3" on the search box and select 'Genome' database.

-Right click on the genome FASTA and and gff, then select 'copy links'.
+#Right click on the genome FASTA and and gff, then select 'copy links'.

-Use wget to fetch the files as follows:
+#Use wget to fetch the files as follows:
 ```
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/005/845/GCF_000005845.2_ASM584v2/GCF_000005845.2_ASM584v2_genomic.fna.gz
 ```